Hike 32: Stumbling On, Grumbling On the Bruce Trail - Glen Management Area to Bass Lake

 Rain, Rain Go Away

 Setting out from our campsite, things definitely looked brighter than yesterday – the sun was up, there were patches of blue in the sky, and we were still moving forward.
-Walking north through the Glen Management Area, we followed the well maintained trail through a mixed forest.
+Walking north through the Glen Management Area, we followed the well-maintained trail through a mixed forest.
 Unfortunately, an hour later conditions began to shift.
 Specifically, the sky rapidly darkened and it began to pour rain once again.
-As it turned out, this morning’s first 2 kilometers would be the only stretch of the BTC in our first two days that we would hike in the sunshine.
+As it turned out, this morning’s first 2 kilometres would be the only stretch of the BTC in our first two days that we would hike in the sunshine.
 In a summer marked by a lack of precipitation, luck was clearly not on our side.

-With the rain falling, we were very grateful for being in a forest which at least kept some of the water off of us - through this was hardly our only obstacle.
+With the rain falling, we were very grateful for being in a forest which at least kept some of the water off of us - though this was hardly our only obstacle.
 Just like yesterday’s venture from Owen Sound to the Glen Management Area, the Bruce Trail traversed a rocky landscape full of crevices in the escarpment, which meant that we had to watch our footing.

 Weaving on, we trekked amid narrow passages between outcroppings in the escarpment, navigated stray rocks and roots across the pathway, and were amazed by the vast assortment of mosses and ferns growing on everything.
-Eventually, the pathway leveled out and in sections gave way to magnificent views of the forested landscape and wetlands around us.
+Eventually, the pathway levelled out and in sections gave way to magnificent views of the forested landscape and wetlands around us.

 Passing beyond the Glen Management Area the landscape slowly transformed, leading us through a marshy section, over a boardwalk, and between a property line bordering the edge of farmland.
 While the hiking here was easy, we were soon inundated by lots of insects amid the tall grasses.
 Passing the sign for the Alvar Side Trail, we crossed Lindenwood Rd and entered into the next stretch of the BTC.